 The Spartan College Learning Resource Centers (LRC) enhance the academic programs by providing students with resources that support and supplement the student's study and research needs.
 The LRC is located on the Main Campus and supports all curricula.
-The facility provides reading areas for research and relaxation.
-Additionally, they are equipped with computers that are available for word processing requirements as well as internet access. faculty, and the staff of the college.
-Students have access to the Learning Resource Center from 7:30AM to 11:00PM Monday-Friday.
+The Flight program LRC is specialized and supports the flight programs.
+Both facilities provide reading areas for research and relaxation.
+Additionally, they are equipped with computers that are available for word processing requirements as well as internet access.
+Resources can also be accessed here: https://spartan.follettdestiny.com/